 The project area is currently located within the service area of the Boran Ranch Mitigation Bank, Peace River Mitigation Bank, and Horse Creek Mitigation Bank.
+If no bank credits are available, permittee responsible mitigation will be utilized.
 Wetland impacts that will result from the construction of this project will be mitigated pursuant to Section 373.4137, F.S., to satisfy all mitigation requirements of Part IV of Chapter 373, F.S., and 33 U.S.C. §1344.